Lilianada/Lilyslab/Content/poems/your-mini-space-on-the-internet.md

 or just create something good enough to share with the world.
 Tell stories,
-share tales, e
+share tales,
-xpress your thoughts,
+express your thoughts,
 connect with new like minded people.